balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

 <p style='text-align: justify;'>The r value measures the strength, direction and probability of linear association between two intervals.</p>

-<p style='text-align: justify;'>In essense pearson corelation (r) is a measure of linear relationship between 2 intervals between 2 samples.
+<p style='text-align: justify;'>In essense pearson correlation (r) is a measure of linear relationship between 2 intervals between 2 samples.
 It can have values that can range between +1 and -1.</p>

 ### Assumptions of Pearson Correlation